 "Williams-Bmw and Renault could be the trickiest opponents.
 Their results have been good right from the beginning and I have to say that they have impressed in this winter period where their testing results have been good.
 That's just it: I referred to them without forgetting McLaren".

-Formula 1 has all the ingredients to have one hell of an exciting season: Schumacher vs Barrichello, Williams vs McLaren vs Ferrari, an improved Renault car and the rules that are tightening the teams like a noose around the neck.
+It is going to be a long and fascinating eight-month season that is to going to be lived almost in apnoea.
+Formula 1 has all the ingredients to have an exciting season: Schumacher vs Barrichello, Williams vs McLaren vs Ferrari, an improved Renault car, as well as the rules that are tightening the teams like a noose around the neck.
 Montezemolo is impatient to start.
-The president is looking to increase Ferrari’s record of four consecutive drivers’ and constructors’ championships with Michael Schumacher and Rubens Barrichello.
-Giovanni Agnelli taught Montezemolo that the most beautiful title is the one that you have yet to win.
-The latter grew up with this philosophy in mind.
+The president is looking to increase Ferrari's record of four consecutive drivers' and constructors' championships with Michael Schumacher and Rubens Barrichello.
+Montezemolo was taught by Giovanni Agnelli that the most beautiful title is the one that you have yet to win.
+The president grew up with this philosophy in mind.
 The Ferrari helmsman also knows that the present is more important than the past.
-What counts is the present and not what was done beforehand.
+The present is what counts, not what was done beforehand.
 According to him, it is only history.
-He does not know the meaning of finishing “second” since the start of the Third Millennium.
+He does not know the meaning of finishing "second" since the start of the Third Millennium.
 Will Ferrari be able to repeat recent success?
-Will the team be able to win race with either Michael Schumacher or Rubens Barrichello?
+Will the team be able to win the championship with either Michael Schumacher or Rubens Barrichello?

-"Tests have told us that we have been grinding out results and shattered records.
+"The tests have told us that we have been grinding out results and shattered records.
 However, pre-season testing is one thing, the other is to analyse the pecking order during the race.
 Melbourne will give the first answers that are worth points.
 This is why it is my passion week".

 "I talked with Todt, the drivers, Ross Brawn, the entire staff, Martinelli and the mechanics.
 I feel their excitement every day.
 This F2004 is a step forward to the beautiful F2003 GA, the car with which we triumphed in previous months.
 I am not the only one who is convinced of this.
 During the Fiorano, Mugello and Imola tests, the new car was better than the previous one.
 I trust the judgement of the drivers rather than the stopwatch itself.
 They are ecstatic with the F2004".